IBM-Bluemix-Docs/mass-data-migration/getting-started.md

 - Gather your network settings, such as IP addresses and other routing details, for connecting the device to your source server.
 - Identify a person who can receive, connect, and use the device at your site.

-  {{site.data.keyword.mdms_short}} cannot be shipped across international borders (for example, a device cannot be ordered in one region and shipped to another region) with exception to the European Union and its 28-member countries.
-  {: note}

 ## Creating a storage bucket
 {: #get-started-create-bucket}